mgoessen/tails-workshop/tails.md

 - In the first step you are asked to choose a passphrase that will be used to secure your data, using disk encryption.
 Without this passphrase or password your data will be unreadable.
 Generally speaking you should use a strong passphrase here, but for the sake of this workshop, better to choose a simple one, to be sure you will remind it in the next steps (experience...).
 You can create your own persistence with your own strong passphrase later.
 - In the second step you are asked what kind of data you will want to store.
 By default only one option is selected: the «*Persistent*» Directory.
 It allows you to store directory than you put inside the *«Persistent»* Directory, thus **you have to explicitly move files inside that directory for them to be saved** across reboots.
 There are also other kinds of data which can be stored, you can find a list and the description in the according page of the documentation <https://tails.boum.org/doc/first_steps/persistence/configure/>, you may for example want to store your wifi password to not need to retype it every time, or Thunderbird/Pidgin/PGP configuration if you are using them.
 - In the last step, you are asked to reboot the system as persistence will only be available after a reboot.
 You can do it using the system menu in the top right.
-- Once you have rebooted, you will find a new field in the greeter allowing to open your encrypted storage.
+- Once you have rebooted, you will find a new field in the welcome screen allowing to open your encrypted storage.
 Please note that you don't need to open it every time, using persistence when you **need** it is part of the recommendations around its use: <https://tails.boum.org/doc/first_steps/persistence/warnings/>

 ![](https://tails.boum.org/doc/first_steps/welcome_screen/persistence.png){width=50%}